elidub/equiv-neural-rendering/blogpost.md

    <br>
    <text><b>Figure 15. </b><em>Comparison of quality of rototranslation on a previously seen scene.
 The models were traned with one, two, five, and ten scenes (left to right).</em></text>
 </p>

+We observe that scaling the number of scenes does not negatively affect the quality of the novel view synthesis on a previously seen scene.
+Nonetheless, these models are still not capable of generating a novel view for a novel scene.
+Because the original authors were able to do that with more training time and more data for rotations, we believe that more data and more training time can do the same for roto-translations.
+We argue that the nonexistent decrease of quality implies that there is room for generalization without compromising on the quality of the images.

 #### 3.3.6 PSNR estimations
 Table 4 presents the PSNR values estimated for a selection of the experiments.